Overview of North Dakota Testing Requirements

 - North Dakota requires a Social Security number (SSN) in order to process educator certification paperwork.
 ETS does not require your SSN for its own purposes, but will submit it to North Dakota with your test results.
 Failure to provide your SSN could delay processing of your certification application.

 Who Must Take the Tests?

-Prior to entering a teacher education program at your college or university, you may be required to take the Praxis I® tests to demonstrate your qualifications.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis® Core Academic Skills for Educators (Core) tests or the Praxis I® tests (accepted until August 31, 2014) to demonstrate your qualifications.